- How can I contact the VGL with questions about your services?

 - If you were not the person who originally tested the animal, you would not be able to add a test to the existing sample.

-- How do I update an animal's information?
+- How do I edit or update an animal's information?

-- If we have not received the sample for testing, you can edit the animal's information by logging into your account, selecting the animal's name, updating the information, reading and selecting the Terms and Conditions, and hitting Save.
-If we have received the sample for testing, you can request a change to the animal's information by sending the request via email through our Contact page.
+- If we have not received the sample for testing, you can edit the animal's information by logging into your account, selecting "Tests/Results", and then clicking on the animal's name or sample ID.
+After the desired changes are made, read and check the Terms and Conditions, and click "Save".
+Once the sample arrived at the laboratory, the edit option will no longer be available.
+If we have already received the sample for testing, you can request a change to the animal's information by sending the request via email through our Contact page.
 For verification purposes, please email the request from the email address associated with the account.

 - I ordered tests through my registry.
 Can I have the results sent to me or add a test?